Samsung RF28F5001SR Ice Maker Leaking Water — Causes & Fix

 Detailed Replacement Instructions

 2. Turn off the water supply: Locate the water shut-off valve for your home’s water line to the refrigerator.
 Turn it clockwise until fully closed.
-If you cannot locate the shut-off valve, contact a plumber before proceeding.
+If you can’t find the shut-off valve, contact a plumber before proceeding.

-3. Remove the access panel: On the RF28F5001SR, the water inlet valve is located at the back of the freezer compartment, typically behind a plastic access panel.
+3. Remove the access panel: The water inlet valve is located at the back of the freezer compartment, typically behind a plastic access panel.
 Open the freezer door and locate this panel on the lower right side.
 Remove any screws holding it in place using a flathead screwdriver.
 Gently pull the panel away from the unit.

 5. Disconnect the electrical harness: Carefully pull the wire harness straight out from the solenoid coil.
-Do not twist or bend the connector, as this can damage the terminals.
+Make sure not to twist or bend the connector, as that could damage the terminals.

 6. Disconnect the water supply line: Using an adjustable wrench, grip the large hexagonal nut on the inlet side of the valve.
 While holding the valve body steady with your other hand, turn the nut counterclockwise to loosen the connection.
 Once loose enough to turn by hand, carefully unscrew the nut and remove the water line.
-A small amount of water may still be in the line—be prepared with towels.
+Expect a small amount of water in the line—keep towels handy.

-7. Disconnect the outlet water line: Using the same wrench method, disconnect the outlet line that runs to the ice maker.
-This connection is typically a compression fitting.
-Note the orientation of this fitting for reinstallation.
+7. Disconnect the outlet water line: Use the same wrench method to disconnect the outlet line that runs to the ice maker.
+This connection is usually a compression fitting.
+Pay attention to the orientation of this fitting for reinstallation.

 9. Install the new valve: Remove the new DA62-00038A valve from its packaging.
 Slide it into the mounting bracket, ensuring it sits flush against the back support.
 Reinstall the mounting bracket screws.